 - PalliaTech NY

-The legislation additionally established the Office of Cannabis Management, which was tasked with overseeing and implementing the regulatory framework for cannabusinesses.
+The legislation additionally established the Office of Cannabis Management, tasked with overseeing and implementing the regulatory framework for cannabusinesses.

 Under Cuomo’s leadership, New York has made significant strides in reforming its marijuana laws to meet the needs of its patients.
 However, New York remains one of the last states in the country that hasn’t legalized recreational cannabis use for adults age 21 and over – until now, that is!